EkoCommunications/AmityAndroidJet/amity-rx-lifecycle/README.md

 )
 ```

 These extension are used for binding subscriptions with theirs holder's lifecycles.
-To prevent a memory leaks, subscriptions must be ended when theirs holder are destroyed!
+To prevent a memory leaks, subscriptions must be ended when theirs holders are destroyed!

 ### Parameters